Which rented properties do the Electrical Safety Regulations apply to?

 What electrical certificate do I need?

-The checks entail a qualified electrician to check all the circuits from the consumer unit of the property and ensure they are safe.
+The checks entail a qualified electrician to check all the circuits from the property’s consumer unit (Fuse Board) and ensure they are safe.

-Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 means landlords need to maintain their properties to ensure they are safe and compliant of the new electrical safety standards.
+Standards in the Private Rented Sector (England) Regulations 2020 means landlords need to maintain their properties to ensure they are safe and compliant with the new safety standards.

 What are the new electrical standards I must comply with?